 Influenced by poets as diverse as Walt Whitman, Emily Dickinson, Pablo Neruda and the 10th-century Armenian poet Gregory of Nareg, Balakian uses poetry to explore, in his own words, “the parameters of consciousness in our particular time.”
 Acknowledging the challenge in writing poetry steeped in the political, Balakian notes that “it is always necessary to keep aesthetic issues free from polemics and simple politics.
 Poetry should never be editorial.
 Poetry must be faithful to the richness of language, poetic form, and the complexity of experience.
 But the political sphere should deepen a writer and make his or her work larger, richer, and morally resonant.”

 Reviewing Sad Days of Light (1983), James Dickey observed, “At last, poetry about genocide that is truly, in every thrust, pause and detail, real poetry.
 Mr. Balakian’s bloodlines from Armenia are blazing here; the language is incandescent with rage, grief, helplessness and love.
 This is an extraordinary book, and Mr. Balakian’s an extraordinary talent.”
+The 2016 Pulitzer Prize citation remarked that Ozone Journal includes “poems that bear witness to the old losses and tragedies that undergird a global age of danger and uncertainty.”

 Balakian has won the New Jersey Council for the Humanities Book Award and an award from the Academy of American Poets, as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
 He cofounded and coedited The Graham House Review with Bruce Smith from 1976 to 1996 and was awarded an editing grant from the National Endowment for the Arts.
-He maintains a personal website.